 Specialists in flood frequency estimation at the Centre for Ecology & Hydrology (CEH) have made a major contribution to a new Environment Agency (EA) report aimed at better protecting UK residents and property from flooding.

-CEH scientists joined collaborators, including those from the University of Bath and the University of Aberystwyth, to update and improve existing flood frequency estimation techniques with the addition of more local data.
+CEH scientists joined collaborators, including JBA Consulting who managed the project, and others from the University of Bath and the University of Aberystwyth, to update and improve existing flood frequency estimation techniques with the addition of more local data.

 This new set of enhanced methodologies is already being incorporated into guidance to practitioners and dedicated software tools to help inform decisions on the design and operation of flood defences, flood mapping and building in flood-risk areas.